cbaucom/crbaucom-gatsby-blog-v2/src/content/projects/triasys.us/index.md

 ---
-title: TriaSys Technologies Website
+title: 'TriaSys Technologies Website'
-description: TriaSys Technologies is a leading provider of innovative signal processing solutions for use in Signals Intelligence and Electronic Warfare applications.
+description: 'TriaSys Technologies is a leading provider of innovative signal processing solutions for use in Signals Intelligence and Electronic Warfare applications.'
 date: '2018-05-01'
 section: project
 cover_image: './ttc-mockup-home.png'